Dutugamunu: Reign and construction work

-Following his consolidation of his position Dutugemunu began a series of huge construction projects, many of which still survive in Anuradhapura today.
+Following the consolidation of his position Dutugemunu began a series of huge construction projects, many of which still survive in Anuradhapura today.
 As with nearly everything in Dutugemunu's life, each foundation comes with its own legend, many of which reveal the preoccupations and inclinations of ancient Sinhalese society.

 The first foundation mentioned in the Mahavamsa is the Maricavatti vihara, the modern Mirisavetiya.
 Legend has it that traveling to the shore of the Tank of Tissa with the 'women of the harem' for a water-festival, Dutugemunu planted his spear (which contained a sacred relic) in the soft ground.
-When preparing to return to the palace, he found that neither he, nor anyone in his retinue, could pull it out.
+When preparing to return to the palace, he found that neither he nor anyone in his presence could pull it out.
 Taking this as a sign he ordered the construction of a stupa over the spear.

 Dutugemunu also ordered the construction of the Lohapasada, or Brazen Palace, a nine-story chapter house for monks, which derived its name from its bright copper-tiled roof.
 Again, legend has it that the design for the palace was based on a building seen in one of the heavens by a group of monks, who drew the design with 'red arsenic on linen' and dispatched it to the king.

-Perhaps his most famous creation was the Ruwanweliseya, also known as the Great Stupa or and Swarnamalee Chetiya, to house the begging bowl of the Buddha.
+Perhaps his most famous creation was the Ruwanweliseya, also known as the Great Stupa or Swarnamalee Chetiya, to house the begging bowl of the Buddha.
 The construction was started on the full moon day of the month of Vesak (traditionally the date of the birth, enlightenment, and passing away of the Buddha) with the creation of a foundation of crushed rock.
 To hammer the stones into place elephants were used with their feet bound in leather.
 Dutugemunu is said to have overseen the work personally, being present at the construction of the relic chamber and the interring of the bowl itself.
 The dedication of a stupa is described in Chap.
 29 of the Mahavamsa, which lists the visit of delegations from various parts of India, as well as a delegation of 30,000 monks from Alexandria of the Caucasus, led by the Indo-Greek monk Mahadharmaraksita.

 Other notable works include the construction of a stupa in Mundeshiwari, current day Bihar, India.